 The Care Act defines co-production as: “Co-production is when you as an individual influence the support and services you receive, or when groups of people get together to influence the way that services are designed, commissioned and delivered.”

-Working closely with the National Academy for Social Prescribing (NASP), we brought together a group of healthcare professionals including Social Prescribing Link Workers (SPLWs) to attend a workshop.
+Working closely with the National Academy for Social Prescribing and NHS England and NHS Improvement, we brought together a group of healthcare professionals including Social Prescribing Link Workers (SPLWs) to attend a workshop.
 This workshop combined an exploratory approach with a co-design approach by splitting the workshop in two halves, where the first half of the session aimed to capture people’s experiences supporting those with mental health and money difficulties, and the second half aimed to generate solutions which could be reflected in the end resource.

 This same approach was repeated with a group of people with lived experience of mental health and money difficulties, and the results of each session were compared to develop recommendations for the resource.